A once beautiful middle school now put to ruin.

 From deep within the structure; up and down through stairwells, in and out of classrooms, down cluttered hallways, past lockers and classrooms, you could hear a faint pitter-patter of dripping, the crumbling surroundings dropping to the floors where children once ran to catch the bell, the fluttering of children’s old school papers, and the constant slamming of classroom doors being swept wide open and pushed shut, violently by the wind.
 It was almost as if you could feel the life continuing to live on through the halls of Willson Middle School.

 I reclined in a desk, relaxed and lit my final cigarette.
 Chilled, peaceful, and alone I sat, but could not shake the feeling of being surrounded by the presence of children once roaming these halls nearly a century ago.
 The crackling of a cigarette, with a tail of smoke swiveling from the glowing red ember was all that filled the air while I sat grasping that moment in time.
 Dampness bound to the air as it covered the room, and the life of Willson Elementary lived on through vividly painted scenes of imagination, racing through my mind as I sat quietly at the desk.
-It brought a sense of warmth, clarity, and calmness to my day.
+It brought warmth, and a bit of calmness to my day.

 I suddenly began to feel chilled and timid.
 Shaky from my wrists to my fingertips, I decided to stand up and walk through the hallway outside the classroom door.
 I strolled to the auditorium and gazed over a vast, empty room; curtains remained hanging tattered, debris strewn across the stage, and an Adamesque sculpted edge bordering the entire show.
 This view was that of pure beauty within the eyes of an explorer.